-AMF's executive officers and each person in charge of a key function must fulfill the requirements of a fit and proper assessment, as set in the Group's internal procedure, and be notified to the Central Bank of Ireland ("CBI").
+AMF's executive officers and each person in charge of a key function must fulfill the requirements of a fit and proper assessment, as set out in AXA Group's internal procedure and in the CBI Regulations and Guidelines and be notified to and approved by the Central Bank of Ireland ("CBI").
 Solvency II also requires procedures whereby the key function holders must have a direct access to the Board of Directors.
-In order to ensure the necessary authority and resources to carry out their tasks, the key function holders have a right to report to the Board of Directors directly and at their own initiative when events of a nature to justify such report occur, and have the same direct access to the Chairs of the appropriate Board Committee.
-In addition, the key functions have available dedicated staffs and other resources appropriate to their tasks.
+In order to ensure the necessary authority and resources to carry out their tasks, the key function holders have a right to report to the Board of Directors directly and at their own initiative when events of a nature to justify such report occur and have the same direct access to the Chairs of the appropriate Board Committee.
+In addition, the key functions have available dedicated staff and other resources appropriate to their tasks.

-/ Material changes in the system of governance in 2017
+/ Material changes in the system of governance in 2022

-There have been no material changes in the system of governance in 2017, however there have been some changes in personnel as outlined below.
+There have been no material changes in the system of governance in 2022.